H3llKa1ser/IT-and-Security-101/Governance Risk and Compliance/Roles and Responsibilities.md

 ### If internal auditing is in place, auditors should not report to the head of a business unit, but rather to the Chief Operating Officer (COO) or some other entity without direct stake in result

 ### Auditors document and DO NOT MODIFY

+## Security Trainers

+### Must understand the risk management process

+### Develop appropriate training materials

+### Conduct security trainings and awareness programs catered to roles within the organization

+### Incorporate risk assessment into training programs to educate the end users

+### Encourage users to report violations